 During the period, Zip executed an agreement for \$150.0 million to refinance its existing corporate debt with funds managed by Ares Management Corporation, a global alternative investment manager, providing corporate funding certainty, diversification and duration to Zip.
 The facility has a term of four years, featuring an interest rate of 15.0% per annum, subject to adjustment after 30 June 2024 based on Zip's financial performance.
 Interest payments are made quarterly, and Zip retains the option, at its discretion, to refinance or repay the facility prior to maturity.
 The corporate debt facility has a registered charge over certain Australian and New Zealand subsidiaries of the consolidated entity.
-Under Zip's payable to the lenders.
+Under Zip's corporate debt facility agreement, Zip may elect to repay earlier, in which case a premium may be payable to the lenders.
 On full repayment of the facility, Zip will pay an 'exit fee' (refer to Note 20).